obtitus/barnehagefakta_osm/README.md

 * The api does not currently give a list of nsrids so barnehageregister_nbrId.py parses https://nbr.udir.no/sok for a given kommune-nr.
+  The file kommunenummer.py contains a dictionary of kommune-nr and name.

 * barnehagefakta_osm.py is the main script to use for openstreetmap related tasks. use --help for usage.